Bhama Srinivasan

 Bhama Srinivasan (born 22 April 1935) is a mathematician known for her work in the representation theory of finite groups.
 Her contributions were honored with the 1990 Noether Lecture.
 She served as president of the Association for Women in Mathematics from 1981 to 1983.

-She earned her Ph.D. in physics in 1959 with her dissertation Problems on Modular Representations of Finite Groups under J. A. Green at the University of Manchester.
-She currently is a professor at the University of Illinois at Chicago.
+Srinivasan earned her Ph.D. in 1959 with her dissertation Problems on Modular Representations of Finite Groups under J. A. Green at the University of Manchester.
+She is Professor Emerita at the University of Illinois at Chicago.
 She has had five doctoral students.
 She has co-authored a number of papers with Paul Fong in modular representation theory and Deligne–Lusztig theory.

 Early life and education

 Srinivasan was born in Madras, India.
 She attended the University of Madras, where she earned her bachelor of arts degree in 1954 and her master of science degree in 1955.
 She traveled to England for her doctoral study.
 She remained in England to commence her professional academic career as a lecturer in mathematics at the University of Keele from 1960 through 1964.
-She then pursued a postdoctoral fellowship at the University of British Columbia through the National research Council of Canada from 1965 through 1966.She returned home to India to teach at the Ramanujan Institute of Mathematics of her Alma mater, the University of Madras, from 1966 though 1970.
+She then pursued a postdoctoral fellowship at the University of British Columbia through the National research Council of Canada from 1965 through 1966.
+She returned home to India to teach at the Ramanujan Institute of Mathematics of her Alma mater, the University of Madras, from 1966 though 1970.